Harald-U/istio-test/README.md

 ## Add Frontend

 The Frontend app simply passes a GET request on /get thru to web-api /test.
-Result:
+Result with Istio Ingress deployed:

 ```
 curl 192.168.99.100:31380/get